-- Objectives and Scope of Activity: The Demand Response Advisory Committee will advise the Council during the update and implementation (associated action items from the Seventh Plan provided) of the regional Power Plan by: - (A) Assisting the Council in developing common definitions of demand response products that satisfy regional and local requirements.
-[Action Items RES-4, BPA-3, REG-3] - (B) Assisting the Council in identifying technical, cost, environmental, institutional, contractual and other barriers to the development of demand response.
-[Action Items RES-4, BPA-3]
+- 3. Objectives and Scope of Activity: The Demand Response Advisory Committee will advise the Council during the update and implementation of the regional Power Plan by: - (A) Assisting the Council in identifying technical, cost, environmental, institutional, contractual and other barriers to the development of demand response.

-- (C) Assisting the Council in developing policies and actions to resolve barriers to the development of demand response.
-[Action Items RES-4, BPA-3] - (D) Assisting the Council by providing feedback and suggestions for improving the effectiveness of the demand response resource development programs and activities in the region, including the evaluation of these resources and the interplay between demand response and energy efficiency.
-[Action Items RES-4, RES-5, BPA-3] - (E) Assisting the Council in implementing elements of the Seventh Plan demand response action plan.
-[Action Items RES-4, RES-5, REG-3, BPA-3, BPA-4] - (F) Assisting the Council in assessing: 1) the current performance, cost and availability of demand response; 2) technology development trends; and 3) the effect of these trends on the future performance, cost, and availability of demand response resources.
-[Action Item REG-3, BPA-4] - (G) Assisting the Council in development of the Eighth Plan's 2021 Power Plan assessment of regional demand response potential.
-[Action Item REG-3, BPA-4] - (H) Assisting the Council in development of the Eighth Plan's 2021 Power Plan demand response action plan. - 4.
+- (B) Assisting the Council in developing policies and actions to resolve barriers to the development of demand response. - (C) Assisting the Council by providing feedback and suggestions for improving the effectiveness of the demand response resource development programs and activities in the region, including the evaluation of these resources and the interplay between demand response and energy efficiency. - (D) Assisting the Council in implementing elements of the 2021 Plan demand response action items, including tracking the implementation of demand response programs across the region. - (E) Assisting the Council in assessing: 1) the current performance, cost and availability of demand response; 2) technology development trends; and 3) the effect of these trends on the future performance, cost, and availability of demand response resources. - (F) Assisting the Council in development of the next power plan assessment of regional demand response potential. - (G) Assisting the Council in development of demand response action items for the next power plan. - 4.
 Official to Whom the Advisory Committee Reports: The Demand Response Advisory Committee will report to the Council's Executive Director. - 5.
 Authority of the Advisory Committee: The Demand Response Advisory Committee will serve in an advisory capacity only.
 Neither the Committee nor its members are authorized to make statements or commitments on behalf of the Council.
 Non-staff members of the Committee are not Council employees. - 6.
-Estimated Annual Operating Costs in Dollars and Person-Days: Four-thousand dollars (\$4,000) per year for travel, teleconference and video conference meetings support; six thousand dollars (\$6,000) per year contracted services for minutes; and thirty staff days to organize and attend committee meetings. - 7.
+Estimated Annual Operating Costs: The estimated annual operating costs, including expense reimbursement, meeting and contract support, is approximately five-thousand dollars (\$5,000) per year; and thirty staff days to prepare, organize, facilitate, and attend committee meetings. - 7.
 Advisory Committee Members: Every two years, the chair of the advisory committee, in consultation with the Director of the Power Planning Division will solicit technical experts to participate on the advisory committee from a wide range of regional stakeholders.
 The Council's Executive Director shall approve the participants and, in doing so, shall ensure that membership of the advisory committee is fairly balanced in terms of the points of view represented and the functions to be performed by the advisory committee.

 Committee members shall be selected based primarily on their technical expertise and experience.
-Members may include representative from electric and gas public and private utilities, experts in the regional economy, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
+Members may include representative from electric and gas public and private utilities, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
 All committee members serve at the pleasure of the Council.

-If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the original member's term.
+If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the term.
 All replacement members must be approved by the Director of the Power Planning Division.
-Executive Director of the Council.
-The Executive Director shall be responsible for ensuring Council members are timely notified of any such replacement members.